ELLIPSIS ACADEMY®

 Spring semester

-Decimals, operations with decimals, connecting decimals with fractions, measurements and conversions applications, time and calendar, symmetry, coordinate graph, graphing changes in quantities, algebraic thinking, patterns, data analysis and probability, and volume.
+Decimals, operations with decimals, connecting decimals with fractions, measurements and conversions applications, time and calendar, symmetry, coordinate graph, graphing changes in quantities, algebraic thinking, patterns, ratio and rate, data analysis, counting and probability, and volume.

 Sample problems: